-- a) Request a reasonable entry fee for Individuals and/or Teams and additionally provide the following from the day before the first Horse Inspection until the day after the Jumping Test: - a. living expenses for Athletes, Grooms, Chef d'Equipes and Team Veterinarian (accommodation, food and local transportation) - b. stabling, bedding and fodder for the Horses - b) Waive the entry fee and not meet the additional expenses.
+- a) Request a reasonable entry fee for Individuals and/or Teams and additionally provide the following from the day before the first Horse Inspection until the day after the Jumping Test: - a. living expenses for Athletes, Grooms, Chef d'Equipes and Team Veterinarian (accommodation, food and local transportation).
+If accommodation is not offered for free, then suitable accommodation should be arranged or recommended at reasonable prices and must be quoted in the Schedule. - b. stabling, bedding and fodder for the Horses - b) Waive the entry fee and not meet the additional expenses.
 In this case, the Organising Committee is not obliged to provide neither living expenses nor stabling and fodder for the Horses.